ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-22-house-plants-find-the-best-indoor-plants-of-2020.md

 **The best potted plants** that you can grow in your household are the ones that do not require too much attention and everyday care.
 This is an easy way to make your house plants a **magnificent** **decoration**, while putting as little effort as possible or in case you forget to water them.

-When you choose indoor plants, pay attention not only to their appearance, but also to their practical properties that you could use.
+Before making a decision which indoor plants to choose, pay attention not only to their appearance, but also to their practical properties that you could use.
 See the most **popular house plants** that are absolute must-haves in 2020:

 {:.list.list-positive}

-* **Geranium** – it is one of the most popular ornamental flowers – it is a house plant, although your put it outside.
+* **Geranium** – it is one of the most popular ornamental flowers.
+It is a house plant, although your put it outside.
 It is typically grown **on balconies and windowsills**.
 Geraniums are not only aesthetically-pleasing, as they bloom in beautiful, intense colors, but also have a lot of practical uses.
 The essential oil that can be found in the leaves is used for therapeutic massages, inhalations and baths.
 It has **antibacterial and anti-inflammatory** properties.

 {:.distinction.distinction-information}
 You can also use a geranium in the kitchen – for instance adding its chopped leaves to tea or to meals and desserts.